 Taxpayers then sell an asset to generate capital gain and funnel that profit into a qualified OZ fund.

-The progressives caught a whiff of impropriety and are now attempting to discolor the entire program.
+It comes as no surprise that progressives caught a whiff of impropriety and are now attempting to discolor the entire program.

-Shine the Light Already
+Shine The Light Already

 Sen. Tim Scott (R-SC), a man who was born into poverty and fought his way out, is the man behind the program.
 He and several other members of Congress – Sen. Cory Booker (D-NJ) and Reps.
 Pat Tiberi (R-OH) and Ron Kind (D-WI) – drafted an earlier version of legislation that became part of Trump’s Tax Cuts and Jobs Act.
 One wonders if they will stand with Ocasio-Cortez or stick to the law, though it may need some overhauling and oversight on the state level.